vjb-collab/slurm-cresset-v1/README.md

 Demo script: How to get started with Slurm + Cresset Flare on GCP

-This is based on v1 of the SchedMD Slurm GCP scripts.
+This is based on v1 of the SchedMD Slurm GCP scripts (pre 3/19/2021 release).

 From Cloud Shell: